 This guide will show to customize a report definition or Data Providers.
-As an example I will modify the distance report template to use an Ignition signal from the vehicles to define trip starts and stops.
+As an example, we will modify the distance report template to use an Ignition signal from the vehicles to define the trip starts and stops.

 Data providers run as background processes to provide fast access to updated reporting data.
 A reporting table can be used by multiple report queries.

 The following types of data can be collected:

 |Address||The address of a position.
 It can be the first (Start) or last (Stop) position that fits into the time interval of the record|